Social class in the United States: Underclass (Bottom 15%)

+These people are under-employed.
+They suffer from low education, low employability, and/or low income.
+Some can not work because of their age or disability.
+Hard times might be magnified because they belong to a minority group who suffers discrimination in the workforce.

+Older models (2000s)

 The following are reported income-, education-, and occupation-based terms for specific classes commonly used by sociologists.
+Note that income levels are from the 2000s, and not adjusted for inflation.

 Upper class

-This term is applied to a wide array of elite groups existing in the United States of America.
-The term commonly includes the so-called "blue bloods" (multi-generational wealth combined with leadership of high society) such as the Astor or Roosevelt families.
-Twentieth century sociologist W. Lloyd Warner divided the upper class into two sections: the "upper-upper class" (or bourgeoisie) and "lower-upper class" (or "scoobs").
-The former includes established upper-class families while the latter includes those with great wealth.
-As there is no defined lower threshold for the upper class it is difficult, if not outright impossible, to determine the exact number or percentage of American households that could be identified as being members of the upper-class(es).
+The term upper class is applied to a wide array of elite groups existing in the United States of America.
+Because there is no defined lower threshold for the upper class it is difficult, if not outright impossible, to determine the exact number or percentage of American households that could be identified as being members of the upper-class(es).
+Most sociologists use the richest 1% of the population, but others use different benchmarks and characteristics.

 Income and wealth statistics may serve as a helpful guideline as they can be measured in a more objective manner.
-In 2005, approximately one and a half percent (1.5%) of households in the United States had incomes exceeding $250,000 with the top 5% having incomes exceeding $157,000.
-Furthermore, only 2.6% of households held assets (excluding home equity) of more than one-million dollars.
-One could therefore fall under the assumption that less than five percent of American society are members of rich households.
-The richest 1% of the American population owns as much as the combined wealth of the bottom 90%, or perhaps even more.

-Members of the upper class control and own significant portions of corporate America and may exercise indirect power through the investment of capital.
+Members of the upper class control and own significant portions of corporate America, and may exercise indirect power through the investment of capital.
 The high salaries and the potential for amassing great wealth through stock options have greatly increased the power and visibility of the "corporate elite".

-There is disagreement over whether the "nouveau riche" should be included as members of the upper class or whether this term should exclusively be used for established families.
-Many sociologists and commentators make a distinction between the upper class (in the sense of those in the families of inherited wealth) and the corporate elite.
-By implication, the upper class is held in lower regard (as inheritors of idle wealth) than the self-made millionaires in prestigious occupations.
+Sources of wealth

 Inherited wealth

 Yet another important feature of the upper class is that of inherited privilege.
-While most Americans, including those in the upper-middle class need to actively maintain their status, some upper class persons do not need to work in order to maintain their status.
+While most Americans, including those in the upper-middle class, need to actively maintain their status, some upper class persons do not need to work in order to maintain their status.
 Status tends to be passed on from generation to generation without each generation having to re-certify its status.
 Overall, the upper class is financially the best compensated and one of the most influential socio-economic classes in American society.

+Private companies

+The upper class also includes owners of large private companies, including private equity companies.
+Privately held companies generally have fewer or less comprehensive reporting requirements and obligations for transparency than publicly traded companies do, thus making information about the income and wealth of their owners less well-known.